jgoizueta/jgoizueta.github.io/_posts/2015-06-14-table-helpers.markdown

 <% end %>
 ```

-around fix our helpers to support that option:
+And finally we'll fix our helpers to support the new option:

 ```ruby
 module TableByColumnsHelper